 **The University has approved the addition of a departmental service fee to be assessed by the International Studies Office for the issuance of J-1 and J-2 visa documents.
-The fee for the remainder of the 2018/19 fiscal year will be set at $160 for each J-1 and J-2 visa document issued.
-Assessing a service fee to this population is consistent with the fee assessed to international students and supports the ISO in maintaining adequate staff and resources to effectively manage the J-1 and F-1 visa programs and ensure compliance with U.S. government regulations on behalf of the University.
-Fees will be assessed on all J-1 and J-2 request forms received by the ISO effective Jan.
-1 2019.**
+An increase for the remainder of the 2019/20 fiscal year has been approved and will be set at $200 for each J-1 and J-2 visa document issued.
+The increase will be effective for J-1 and J-2 request forms received by the ISO effective Jan.
+1 2020.
+The increase is consistent with the fee assessed to international students through the University's comprehensive fee structure and supports the ISO in maintaining adequate staff and resources to effectively manage the J-1 and F-1 visa programs and ensure compliance with U.S. government regulations on behalf of the University. **

 Departments may sponsor international students and scholars to come to the University of Virginia in J-1 status to engage in a program of teaching, research, observation or consultation.
 The J-1 Exchange Visitor Program is administered by the U.S. Department of State for the purpose of fostering educational and cultural exchange.
 At the time of appointment, the expectation is that the Exchange Visitor will return home upon completion of the activity.
 In sponsoring exchange visitors, the University agrees to abide by all regulations governing the administration of the program.
 Please check with the ISO before inviting an international visitor to engage in any activities at UVA.